Elkhart police ask for help identifying theft suspects

 ELKHART, Ind.
-(WNDU) Elkhart police are asking for help identifying two suspects in connection with a theft investigation.
+(WNDU) Elkhart police are asking for help identifying four suspects in connection with a theft investigation.

 On the morning of Sept.
 11, officers met with a woman who said her wallet had been taken out of her vehicle overnight.